deco-sites/landing/README.md

 ## Contributing

-We are working on the instructions, for now feel free to contribute to this project.
+We are working on the instructions; feel free to contribute to this project now.

-Take a look on this ones:
+Take a look at these other repositories:
 - [deco](https://github.com/deco-cx/deco/)
 - [apps](https://github.com/deco-cx/apps/)